British minister to be investigated over sexual harassment allegation

 Mark Garnier, a junior international trade minister, asked secretary Caroline Edmondson to buy two sex toys and he also called her “sugar tits”, the Mail on Sunday reported.

-Garnier told the paper that the comment was part of an amusing conversation about a television show, and that asking her to buy the toys was “good humoured high jinks”.
+Garnier told the newspaper that the comment was part of an amusing conversation about a television show, and that asking her to buy the toys was “good humoured high jinks”.

 Edmondson, in comments to the paper, disputed Garnier’s recollection of the incidents, including his assertion that they were “high jinks”.